Mike Baldwin (Coronation Street)

-Michael Vernon "Mike" Baldwin is a fictional character from the British ITV soap opera Coronation Street, portrayed by Johnny Briggs.
+Mike Baldwin is a fictional character from the British ITV soap opera Coronation Street, played by Johnny Briggs.
 He first appeared on 11 October 1976 and became one of the show's central characters until his final appearance on 7 April 2006.

 Before his debut on the series, Mike started off his career as a market stall holder until a few years later the character had evolved into a legitimate businessman who was running his own factory.
 Mike soon opened his namesake denim-maker business, Baldwin's Casuals, in Weatherfield and moved there after ending his relationship with his common-law wife Anne Woodley.
-Quickly establishing himself as the street's most uncompromising employer, Mike was quick to threaten his machinists with the sack if they slacked and had additionally taking a dim view of workers getting above themselves.
+Quickly establishing himself as the street's most uncompromising employer, Mike was quick to threaten his machinists with the sack if they slacked and had additionally taken a dim view of workers getting above themselves.

 Since his first appearance, Mike was involved in several of the show's highly profiled events.
-This included a love triangle scenario which saw Mike having an affair with local resident Deirdre Hunt (Anne Kirkbride) while she was still married to her husband Ken Barlow (William Roache).
+This included a love triangle scenario which saw Mike having an affair with local resident Deirdre Barlow (Anne Kirkbride) while she was still married to her husband Ken Barlow (William Roache).
 The storyline continued onto 1983 and became a ratings winner, with the UK's newspapers giving the story much coverage.
 The episode where Deirdre ends her affair with Mike and reconciles with Ken was the show's highest-rated episode at the time; as such, the news was so big that it ended up being announced on the scoreboard during a Manchester United v Arsenal match at Old Trafford - with the words "Ken and Deirdre reunited.
 Ken 1 – Mike 0" resulting in cheers from the spectators.